ldtteam/MinecoloniesWiki/source/installation/gdlauncher.md

 The steps past this point differ, depending on whether you're installing the mod or the modpack.

-## Installing NineColonies Mod Only
+## Installing MineColonies Mod Only

 Change the dropdowns to select the latest Forge version for the latest version of Minecraft.
 (At the time of this writing, the latest Minecraft version is 1.16.5.)